neelsmith/latin101/docs/schedule/part1/index.md

 Two vocabulary quizzes:

-1. vocabulary quiz 1: nouns and prepositions
+1. vocabulary quiz 1: nouns, adjectives and prepositions (available on Moodle)
 2. vocabulary quiz 2: verbs

 # Summary of vocabulary and forms